zheeeng/Bookshelf/Website-building/status-codes.md

 | 504   | Gateway Timeout               | The server was acting as a gateway or proxy and did not receive a timely response from the upstream server.
 | 505   | HTTP Version Not Supported    | The server does not support the HTTP protocol version used in the request

-* 503: Service unavaliable is a temporary condition which will be alleviated after some delay.
+* 503: Service unavailable is a temporary condition which will be alleviated after some delay.
 If known, the length of the delay may be indicated in a Retry-After header.
 If no Retry-After is given, the client should handle the response as it would for a 500 response. **Note:** This status code does not imply that a server must use it when becoming overloaded.
 Some servers may wish to simply refuse the connection.
 * 505: The response should contain an entity describing why that version is not supported and what other protocols are supported by that server.